camping-rso/camping-reservations-ms/README.md

     - `Update-Database -Project WebApp.Infrastructure` -> if you are using the Packege Manager Console

 4. You can then launch the app

+## Environment variables

+This microservice camping API requires microservices endpoint.
+For that you can set DB_CONNECTION_STRING environment variable when running with Docker.

 ## Database